Sparse Shift Autoencoders for Identifying Concepts from Large Language Model Activations: Introduction

-In sum, this work: 1) formalizes the problem of learning steering vectors from multi-concept data from the lens of identifiability; 2) proposes the \isae to model multi-concept shifts and establishes identifiability guarantees for these models based on sparsity regularization; 3) demonstrate the usefulness of the \isae method for steering Llama-3.1 embeddings on both semi-synthetic and real language datasets, establishing a useful baseline for future work on tuning the behaviour of LLMs at inference time.
+In sum, this work: 1) formalizes the problem of recovering interpretable concepts from sparse multi-concept shifts, from the lens of identifiability; 2) proposes the \isae to model these sparse multi-concept shifts and establishes identifiability guarantees for these models based on sparsity regularization; 3) using multiple real-world language datasets and LLMs, empirically verifies the identifiability result and demonstrates the benefits of an identifiable model for accurately predicting target steered embeddings.